 Project Execution delivers the approved products, services, and hardware by managing the tasks identified within prescribed timescales.
 Initiating corrective action in relation to any constraints that may be encountered, and managing all resources.

 Project Closure and Handover involves the completion of a project stage and/or the project, and formal transfer of responsibility to Konica Minolta ‘Operations’ organization (and to the member’s services organization), including the undertaking of a formal ‘lessons learned’ exercise.

 On-going evaluation will be necessary to measure key change management project KPIs and employee adoption.
 Consistent tracking and reporting can also ensure you are gaining the fundamental advantages you initiated the program to create as well as continued compliance.

-For our members, we recommend continued collaboration with CU and your supplier partner to evolve program value.
-Corporate United and Konica Minolta have successfully implemented over 100 programs together.
+For our members, we recommend continued collaboration with OMNIA Partners and your supplier partner to evolve program value.
+OMNIA Partners and Konica Minolta have successfully implemented over 100 programs together.
 We partner with your team to help execute a comprehensive process fulfilling all your unique business needs.

 OMNIA Partners provides dedicated account management to ensure you are receiving the ideal level of service in addition to the core benefits of your program, including exceptional savings, leading business application integration and guaranteed service-level agreements.
 Let’s start the conversation on your next IT change management project today.